nasa/cumulus/docs/data-cookbooks/lzards-integration.md

 ### Include the LZARDS task in your workflow

 After deploying the LZARDS task, you will need to update your workflow definition to include the task.
+This task needs to come after your granule files have reached their final destination on S3, i.e. after `MoveGranules` if you use that, or `SyncGranules` if you don't.

-In your workflow's step function definition, include a definition as below:
+In your workflow's step function definition, include a definition for a workflow step as below:

 ```json
 {